adybose/python-blockchain/README.md

 - Run the blockchain client with `python blockchain-client/client.py`
 - Run multiple blockchain nodes in separate console screens with `python blockchain-node/blockchain_node.py -p <PORT_NUMBER>` where PORT _NUMBER is a unique port number a flask node will run.

+DISCLAIMER: This project is based on [this blog post](http://adilmoujahid.com/posts/2018/03/intro-blockchain-bitcoin-python/) and it's accompanying [repository](https://github.com/adilmoujahid/blockchain-python-tutorial).
-DISCLAIMER: This application is purely for educational purposes and is not intended for production use.
+This application is purely for educational purposes and is not intended for production use.
 USE AT YOUR OWN RISK.